 TYPICAL NZ WEDDING DAY SCHEDULE AND MUSIC REQUIREMENTS

 When it comes to your wedding day, always remember that it is YOUR wedding day.
-If you want to do things a certain way, go for it, and choose vendors that will help you to accomplish what you desire from your day.
+If you want to do things a certain way, go for it, and choose vendors that will help you to accomplish what you desire.

 With that said, there are certain traditions that should probably be adhered to because they often work best that way.
-Here is a basic timeline of important events to think about for your wedding day plus some notes about music recommendations, and a few tips that I have picked up over the years.
-This is just an overview as I intend to cover each stage more comprehensively in future articles.
+Here is a basic timeline of important events to think about for your wedding day plus some notes about music recommendations, and a few tips that I have picked up.

-– guests begin arriving at the ceremony location half an hour before ceremony start time.
+– guests usually begin arriving at the ceremony half an hour before ceremony start time.
 Groom, bestman, and groomsmen should be there to greet guests as they arrive (background music already playing).

-– after some mingling, the bridal party will often leave for photos while guests enjoy cannapes (background music).
+– after some mingling (and group photos), the bridal party will often leave for photos while guests enjoy cannapes (background music).

 – after cannapes, guests make their way to the reception venue (background music already playing at reception).

-– bridal party arrives to reception after photos to a grand entrance (individual announcements for each couple with a song for each of them edited to begin with the chorus of the song).
+– bridal party arrives to reception after photos to a grand entrance (all walk in together or perhaps individual announcements for each couple, with a song for each of them, edited to begin with the chorus of the song).